ssvlabs/SIPs/sips/cluster_consensus.md

 In order to route consensus messages to the correct consensus runner, the `ClusterID` field will be included in the `MessageID` replacing `ValidatorPublicKey`.

-#### Prefix Rationale

-The 16 bytes prefix we are creating elongates the `ClusterID` to 48 bytes.
-The same length as `ValidatorPublicKey`.
-It may seem like a waste of space, but due to SSZ encoding it will actually save 16 bytes when compared to using a variable size array.

 ### Role

 Now a message can include data for both Attestation and SyncCommittee roles we will unify the `BeaconRole` for both.